ankhezar/si.tax.calculator/README.md

 - **No single minimum social contribution** is mandated.
 - Contributions are divided into categories for **pension**, **disability**, and **healthcare**.
 - The amount you pay is based on the actual profit from the previous fiscal year.
 In the first year, you pay the minimum amount.
-From the second year onward, contributions are recalculated based on your revenue and profit.
+From the second year onward, contributions are recalculated based on your revenue and formal profit.
 - The minimum contribution is approximately **€544.04 per month** for 2024.
 It is re-calculated each year based on the average salary in Slovenia.
   [Learn more](https://www.fu.gov.si/davki_in_druge_dajatve/podrocja/prispevki_za_socialno_varnost/osnove_za_placilo_ter_zneski_prispevkov_za_socialno_varnost/).
 - **Pension Contribution Discount**: